Opalinium/nocturna-docs/terms.md

 Custom branding and premium configurations are automatically restored when the Bot reconnects or restarts, subject to active subscription status.

+Custom anti-raid patterns are archived for 3 months after premium expires and will be automatically restored if you resubscribe within that timeframe.

+### 19.4 Automated Tier Enforcement

+The Bot automatically enforces guild activation limits when you change subscription tiers:
+- Oldest activations are deactivated first when limits are exceeded
+- You receive notifications when guilds are automatically deactivated
+- You can manually manage activations before automatic enforcement occurs
+- Tier changes are detected and applied within 24 hours of Patreon synchronization

 ## 20. Updates to Terms

 We may update these Terms from time to time.
 When we make material changes: